octobercms/docs/3.x/element/inspector/type-set.md

 "units": ["metric", "imperial"]
 ```

-The following [configuration values](../inspector-types.md) are commonly used.
+The following [configuration values](../inspector-types.md) are commonly used and supported.

 Property | Description
 ------------- | -------------